 Dr. Simon Horslen, the medical director of Liver and Intestine Transplant at Seattle Children’s, and Dr. Jorge Reyes, who directs the Transplant Center, are world-renowned experts in the field of intestinal and liver failure.
 Both have many years of experience treating children with complex digestive problems.
 Horslen directs the Intestinal Rehabilitation Program, and Dr. Patrick Javid is the General Surgery leader in the program.

 Horslen joined Seattle Children’s from the University of Nebraska Medical Center in Omaha, which is the largest intestine transplant center for children in the United States.
-Horslen was the medical director there and helped develop ways use nonsurgical therapies for intestine rehabilitation.
+Horslen was the medical director there and helped develop ways to use nonsurgical therapies for intestine rehabilitation.

 Reyes helped pioneer intestine transplant surgery, which is a relatively new procedure.
 He is also one of the few surgeons in the United States who has performed 200 multiorgan transplants on children.